mksystemsit/ctf-cheat-sheet/README.md

 mk@0x01:~$ nmap -sC -sV -oN nmap/initial -p$ports $ip
 ```
-Thanks go to [John Hammond](https://youtube.com/johnhammond010) for showcasing this in many a video.
+Shout out to [John Hammond](https://youtube.com/johnhammond010) for showcasing this in many a video.

 ## Privilege Escalation